excentis/ByteBlower_GUI_examples/frameblasting/README.md

 This project shows a couple tests of a NAT device.

 The project uses 4 ByteBlower ports: one is docked in the WAN, the other 3 are behind the NAT device.
-The Port on the WAN side is publicly acessible.
+The Port on the WAN side is publicly accessible.
 You'll notice that even though all ByteBlower ports are behind the NAT, we've only enabled the NAT flag on two of them.